 Binaural music and white noise

-⏱ Continuous during work Adults, teens
+⏱ Continuously during work

 Some sounds, particularly binaural sounds at beta frequencies (13-30 Hz), white noise, or nature sounds (rain, forest) can improve concentration by masking auditory distractors and inducing a relaxed attention state.
-The effects vary among individuals: some work better with a regular background sound, others with complete silence.
-The important thing is to identify your optimal sound environment and reproduce it consistently.
+Binaural beats consist of playing two slightly different frequencies in each ear, creating a "beat" perceived by the brain.

 10